-Great Place To Work (GPTW) is a global certification that recognizes top employers who create an outstanding employee experience.
-Vodafone Egypt was one of the very few Egyptian companies to firstly receive it in Egypt, and the first in the Telecom industry to get certified.

-We also got certified as GPTW within the Middle East, making us the only Egyptian employer to get certified in the Middle East.
+GPTW is a global certification that recognizes top employers who create an outstanding Great Place to Work (GPTW) is a global certification that recognizes top employers who create an outstanding employee experience.
+Vodafone Egypt is the first in the Telecom industry and the only Egyptian employer in the Middle East to get certified GPTW.
+We have been certified as GPTW within the Middle East, making us the only Egyptian employer and one of the very few Egyptian companies to be recognized as top employers who create an outstanding employee experience.